Sunday Morning Greek Blog

 As I was preparing to write this section, Tucker Carlson had a story about “A Drag Queen Christmas” show “for all ages.”
 Video from the performance shows scenes of what you might see in a strip joint.
 They have to blur out the (apparently) boxed, oversized “breasts” of a drag queen, and there’s a sketch about “Screwdolph the Red-Nippled Reindeer,” which features two men in reindeer costumes simulating sodomy.
 Some of the drag queens were interviewing kids(!!) in the front row of the show as young as nine years old!
 Why is it even legal to expose kids to this?
 This smacks of grooming through and through.
 A similar event called “Drag the Kids to Pride” happened in Austin and Dallas this past summer, where kids are encouraged to give tips to the drag dancers.
 Note the signage that’s hardly appropriate for kids.

 Then there’s the Sisters of Perpetual Indulgence.
 They mock the chastity and poverty of true nuns by their very name, which is nothing more than hate speech against Catholic Christians and especially against Catholic nuns.
 Many of them paint their faces white.
 I’m just wondering how that’s any less racist than those who put on black face to mock or imitate black people?
 Drag is little more than normalized misogyny perpetuated by biological males against genetic females.
+It is toxic masculinity at the extremes.
 Why do so many people accept this?
 This is yet another example of objectifying gender, and especially objectifying women.
 The trouble is, under so-called diversity, inclusion, and equity, no one ever thinks to look at it for what it is because the wokaholic, “politically correct” (what an oxymoron!) crowd wants to defend their fringe behavior.

 Balancing Survival and Compassion